 The business units monitor key risk indicators and underlying risk factors regularly to inform risk self-assessments, which includes an assessment of control adequacy and effectiveness.
-The Risk Management Function review and challenge these risk self-assessments.
+The Risk Management Function reviews and challenges these risk self-assessments.
+The Risk Management Function carry out the activities as set out in their annual monitoring plan.
 The internal and external auditors test key controls and processes.
-The Executive Management Team (EMT), The Executive Risk Committee, RMCC and Board review the material risks, controls, mitigation plans and capital adequacy on a regular scheduled basis.
+The Executive Management Team (EMT), The Executive Risk Committee (ERC), RMCC and Board review the material risks, controls, mitigation plans and capital adequacy on a regular scheduled basis.